 There are four types of customer segmentation:

-- Demographic Segmentation: this is where you segment your audience according to data points.
+- Demographic Segmentation: This is where you segment your audience according to demographic data points.
 In the SaaS space, you’re likely to segment your audience according to factors like companies vs. individuals.
+Company size is another factor you can use to segment customers.
+If you’re segmenting your audience for prospecting purposes, you might also want to check their job roles.

 The most common type of SaaS customer segmentation utilizes either demographic segmentation or behavioral segmentation.
 Some SaaS companies try to combine the two.

 Take the time to understand your customers and their needs.
 Then figure out what segments you’ll put your audience into.
-For example, you can segment your customers based on usage behavior, company size, or how much they spend with your brand.
-Use these attributes to create unique content for each customer segment.
+For example, you can segment your target market based on usage behavior, company size, or how much they spend with your brand.
+Use these attributes to create unique content high-quality for each customer segment.

 7. Use Quizzes to Engage & Segment Your Audience